 Cal Dallas was first elected as the Member of the Legislative Assembly for Red Deer-South on March 3, 2008, and thereafter elected for a second term on April 23, 2012.
 He currently serves as the Legislative Secretary, Intergovernmental Relations (reporting to the Premier) and is a member of the Treasury Board.
+He is a member of the Standing Committee on Alberta’s Economic Future.

 Mr. Dallas has explored trade and investment opportunities in Europe, Asia, the Middle East and the United States.
 Mr. Dallas also works within the province to inform Alberta’s innovative companies about business opportunities abroad as well as the supports available to help export-ready companies succeed in the global marketplace.